vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The only way to deal with fear is to face it head on." - Anonymous
 > 1. "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin
 > 1. "Out of difficulties grow miracles." - Jean de La Bruyère

-## Creativity and Innovation

-- "Creativity is intelligence having fun." - Albert Einstein
-- "Innovation distinguishes between a leader and a follower." - Steve Jobs
-- "Creativity is allowing yourself to make mistakes.
-Art is knowing which ones to keep." - Scott Adams
-- "There is no greater danger than underestimating your opponent." - Sun Tzu

 ## Courage and Resilience